Top 10 Recommendations on Curacao

 Everybody knows the Blue Curaçao Liqueur.
 Every cocktail with a blue color you can bet that it was made by mixing Blue Curacao liqueur with other ingredients.

 At Landhuis Chobolobo, a 19th-century mansion, you can visit the Curaçao Liqueur Distillery where this exquisite Liqueur is produced.
-This tour is fun, interactive and educative.
+We offer a tour which is fun, interactive and educative.
 You’ll also learn about the history of Curaçao that is entwined with the history of the Senior Liqueurs, the maker of this Blue wellknown Cocktail ingredient.

 4. Kura Hulanda Museum